Takkie/SlugRock-mod-files/README.md

 Extract the .zip file in your ioquake3 folder.

-You can start the ioq3SlugRock mod from the mods menu or you can use the .bat file in the SlugRock folder. or create your own .bat file in the ioquake3 folder with these settings: ioquake3.x86.exe +set fs_game SlugRock +set sv_pure 0
+You can start the ioq3SlugRock mod from the mods menu or you can use the .bat file in the SlugRock-master folder. or create your own .bat file in the ioquake3 folder with these settings: ioquake3.x86.exe +set fs_game SlugRock-master +set sv_pure 0

 ========================================================================================================================